Israelis protest Netanyahu amid 3rd virus lockdown | Politics

 Thousands of Israelis renewed weekly demonstrations against Prime Minister Benjamin Netanyahu, calling for the long-serving leader to resign over corruption charges against him and his alleged mishandling of the coronavirus crisis.

-Protesters held signs reading ''Go'', and ''Bibi, let my people go'', referring to Netanyahu by his nickname.
+Protesters on Saturday held signs reading "Go," and "Bibi, let my people go," referring to Netanyahu by his nickname.

-The protest in a Jerusalem square near Netanyahu's official residence on Saturday comes as Israel in the midst of its third national lockdown, which was recently tightened to shutter schools, and as the country presses forward with a world-leading vaccination drive.
-Netanyahu's trial was set to resume this week but was postponed indefinitely amid the tighter restrictions.
+The protest in a Jerusalem square near Netanyahus official residence comes as Israel is in the midst of its third national lockdown, which was recently tightened to shutter schools, and as the country presses forward with a world-leading vaccination drive.
+Netanyahus trial was set to resume this week, but was postponed indefinitely amid the tighter restrictions.

 Israel has seen a recent surge in cases despite unleashing one of the worlds fastest vaccination campaigns.
-The country has given the first of two vaccine doses to nearly 20% of its population, and Netanyahu said Thursday that Israel has secured enough vaccines to inoculate the whole adult population by the end of March.
+The country has given the first of two vaccine doses to nearly 20 per cent of its population, and Netanyahu said Thursday that Israel has secured enough vaccines to inoculate the whole adult population by the end of March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)